blmoore/3dgenome/README.md

 3dgenome
 ========

-scripts to recreate figures in paper:
+scripts to recreate figures in paper: _Integrative modelling reveals the principles of multi-scale chromatin boundary formation in human nuclear organisation_ (2014), in preparation